liftoff/HumanInput/README.rst

 .. code-block:: javascript

-    var settings = {logLevel: "DEBUG"}; // Note: The logLevel is not actually case sensitive I just like shouting DEBUG var HI = new HumanInput(window, settings); // Provide the settings when instantiating
+    var settings = {logLevel: "DEBUG"};
+    // Note: The logLevel is not actually case sensitive I just like shouting DEBUG var HI = new HumanInput(window, settings); // Give settings when instantiating

 Then whenever HumanInput triggers an event you'll see all the details about it in your browser's JavaScript console like: ``[HI] triggering: click [MouseEvent]``.
 Warning: It can be wicked verbose (but it's worth it).